Module curlew.geology

 """

-Create a SF representing a domain boundary, in which different sub-models are modelled on either side of the boundary.
+Create a GeoField representing a domain boundary, in which different sub-models are modelled on either side of the boundary.

 This can be very useful for modelling e.g., sedimentary basins, where the basin fill is modelled on one side of the boundary (onlap relations),